May 21-24, 2018

 The registration fee includes program materials, hotel accommodations (4 nights), breakfast / lunch / dinner each day, and transportation to offsite events.

-To reserve your place in the program, log in and register online with payment.
 This program is open to SMACNA members only.